Wil-Ro/BlogPosts/posts/Useful Notes/ScribbledLine.md

 # Scribbled Line
 This is my scribbled line, its a collection of things I find interesting or want to remember.
-Here you can find a good summary of my world views in the writings I find important and things I think are cool.
+Here you can find a good summary of my world views in the writings I find important and things I just think are neat.

 ## Pages
 - [Clear Line](ClearLine.html), A more strictly outlined set of views I hold, along with evidence I use to justify them to myself.